-A threatening disturbance should be reported immediately to the Public Safety Department (650) 738-7000 or Police at 9-1-1.
+A threatening disturbance should be reported immediately to the Department of Public Safety (650) 738-7000 or Police at 9-1-1.

 The following actions should be taken:

 • Alert all employees in the area to the situation

 - Lock all doors; secure all files, documents, and equipment - If necessary, cease operations and evacuate the building, alerting people as you go.
 Assist the disabled in exiting the building.